-The market risk inherent in our marketable securities portfolio represents the potential loss that could arise from adverse changes in interest rates.
-If market rates hypothetically increase immediately and uniformly by 100 basis points from levels at March 31, 2006, the decline in the fair value of our investment portfolio would not be material.
+The market risk inherent in our marketable securities and cash equivalents portfolio represents the potential loss that could arise from adverse changes in interest rates.
+If market rates hypothetically increase immediately and uniformly by 100 basis points from levels at June 30, 2006, the decline in the fair value of our investment portfolio would not be material.
 Because we have the ability to hold our fixed income investments until maturity, we do not expect our operating results or cash flows to be affected to any significant degree by a sudden change in market interest rates.